-Denial of service strategies
+Denial-of-service attack mitigation strategies

 Denial-of-service attacks are designed to disrupt or degrade online services, such as website, email and Domain Name System services.
-To achieve this goal, an adversary may use a number of methods to deny access to legitimate users of online services.
-This includes using multiple computers to direct a large volume of unwanted network traffic at online services in an attempt to consume all available network bandwidth, using multiple computers to direct tailored network traffic at online services in an attempt to consume the processing resources of online services, or hijacking online services in an attempt to redirect legitimate users away from those services to other services that the adversary controls.
+To achieve this goal, malicious actors may use a number of methods to deny access to legitimate users of online services.
+This includes using multiple computers to direct a large volume of unwanted network traffic at online services in an attempt to consume all available network bandwidth, using multiple computers to direct tailored network traffic at online services in an attempt to consume all processing resources, or hijacking online services in an attempt to redirect legitimate users away from those services to other services that malicious actors control.

-Although an organisation cannot avoid being targeted by denial-of-service attacks, there are a number of measures they can implement to prepare for and potentially reduce the impact if targeted.
-This includes engaging with their cloud service providers to identify the denial of service detection technologies that may be available for their use.
-For example, real-time capacity reporting dashboards that provide out-of-band and real-time alerts based on organisation-defined thresholds can assist with the rapid identification of denial-of-service attacks.
+As an organisation often cannot avoid being targeted by denial-of-service attacks, they should discuss with their cloud service providers any denial-of-service attack detection and monitoring services that may be available for their use.
+For example, reporting dashboards that provide out-of-band and real-time alerts based on organisation-defined notification thresholds.
+Furthermore, an organisation should discuss with their cloud service providers what mitigation strategies they can implement to prepare for, and reduce the impact of, being targeted by a denial-of-service attack.
+Finally, with the express consent of their cloud service providers, an organisation may seek to test the effectiveness of any denial-of-service attack mitigation strategies that have been implemented.